Main, G. F.

 Description

 Myles Coverdale (1488–1569) is the little-known first translator of the complete Bible into English after the invention of the printing press.
 As a forerunner to the Puritans’ non-conformity, Coverdale was forced to flee England.
 He lived in exile three separate times for his translation work and Reformed convictions.
-G. F. Main now presents the rarely told tale of this forgotten Reformer in a riveting new biography.
+G. F. Main now presents the rarely told tale of this forgotten Reformer in a riveting biography.

 Contents